Priyall33/lead_gen_agent/README.md

 Takes the search results from Step 1, picks the most promising URLs, and scrapes each page using BeautifulSoup.
 Strips out all the noise (scripts, styles, navigation) and pulls out clean text to find company names, websites, and decision-maker details.

 **Step 3 — Scorer Chain**
 Takes the combined research from Steps 1 and 2 and scores each lead against the ICP on a scale of 1-10.
-Uses a Pydantic model to force the LLM to return structured data — instead of a paragraph of text, you get back a clean object with specific fields like `company_name`, `relevance_score`, and `score_reason`.
+Uses a Pydantic model to force the LLM to return structured data and instead of a paragraph of text, you get back a clean object with specific fields like `company_name`, `relevance_score`, and `score_reason`.

 **Step 4 — Email Chain**
 Loops through the scored leads and writes a personalized cold email for any lead that scored 7 or above.
 Skips low-quality leads to save time and API calls.